Professor Paddle Professor Paddle

 Putin Details

-Hike in on gated road or run the upper section too.
 To get to the gated road go north from the takeout and turn onto Finn Settlement road & go 4.5 miles.
 The road makes a sweeping left turn and the turnoff is on the outside of this bend.
 You'll see the gate a short ways down this road.
-You can scout the falls from an overlook on the walk in.
+You can scout the falls from an overlook on the walk in, so this access point should be remembered for scouting purposes.

 Takeout Details